SegFaultMaker/shelby/README.md

 ### Prerequisites

-You will need a C compiler (like GCC) and `make` installed on your system.
+You will need a C compiler (like GCC) installed on your system.

 *   **Linux (using GCC):**
     ```bash